mattinjersey/laserDefender/README.md

 The underlying algorithm it will use is PPO learning, a type of reinforcement learning.

-I wrote the game in Unity which is a game engine, and I've included the Unity code.
-I took a course in machine learning in Udemy, and in that course, we made the Space Shooter game.
+## What this repo contains
+This repo contains a Unity game, called Space Shooter.
+The game is designed to be controlled by machine learning.
+So the machine learning can control the player to maximize the score.
+The repo also contains code that I've written to help with this machine learning.

+## Credit and Links.
+The Space Shooter game is derived from a game in a course that I took.
 Here is a link to the _Udemy_ course: [Unity Course](https://www.udemy.com/unitycourse/).
-Great course and I recommend it.
+Great course and I recommend it!

-The Unity code that you will find in this repo is modified.
-I added an agent to the code that plays the game.
-The agent plays the game and also it reports the observations to the brain.
-Also I made the enemies a little more challenging.
-There is always an enemy right above the player!
+I've modified the game so that it can communicate with Python.
+This enables us to control the player and use machine learning to get a high score.
+Also I modified the game to make it more challenging so that the machine learning wouldn't find a trivial solution.

+To train the game with machine learning, you will need to install ML agents:

 ## Instructions
 You will need Unity on your computer.
 Go to the Unity website to download and install it, for free.